Shrimant Madhavrao Scindia Cricket Stadium

-Shrimant Madhavrao Scindia Cricket Stadium is an international cricket stadium at Shankargarh which is located in Gwalior.
+Shrimant Madhavrao Scindia Cricket Stadium is an international cricket stadium at Shankarpur which is located in Gwalior.
 It is constructed by the Madhya Pradesh Cricket Association.
 The stadium is built on a land of 30 acres, which has been taken over by Madhya Pradesh Cricket Association under the supervision of cricketer and fast bowler Raja Naney from Malviya Nagar.
 The project will be completed in two stages, total seating capacity after final stage will be 50,000.
 The stadium is equipped with 9 playing pitches and full length boundary as per international dimensions, flood lights for night matches, practice ground and practice facility including indoor training centre, swimming pools, sauna bath, modern gym, dressing rooms for teams, match officials, anti doping requirements etc., washrooms with facilities like Jacuzzi tech., conference rooms, media rooms and 30 corporate boxes.

-The stadium is situated at Shankargarh, Magnet City in Gwalior West on Mumbai Agra Highway.
+The stadium is situated at Shankarpur, Magnet City in Gwalior West on Mumbai Agra Highway.
 (Former National Highway 3).

 Captain Roop Singh Stadium is another stadium which has hosted world cup and other international matches in Gwalior.